San Francisco City Hall Wedding Photographer

 Ceremony - Once the license has been signed, bring your family and friends to the Rotunda or private room to watch you get married.
 City Hall marriage ceremonies generally take less than 5 minutes.
 There are no restrictions on where your guests can stand during your nuptials.
 The closer the better, just try not to block the wedding photographer!

-Best Day to Avoid Crowds
+What is the Best Day to Avoid Crowds

 Without a doubt the most common question we are asked is: "What is the best day of the week to get married at city hall to avoid the crowds?"
 There are actually 2 parts to the answer because the time of the day also matters.
 Most people would assume that Friday is the most crowded and they would be correct.
 Fridays are the days with the largest amount of reserved ceremonies on the Mayor's Balcony and the 4th Floor North Gallery.
 Since reserved ceremonies do not have the 6 person restriction that the standard city hall weddings have, its not uncommon to see hundreds of people milling about on Fridays.
 Add the fact that there are more tourists on Fridays and you have a recipe for what we call "Crazy Friday."
 Thursdays are not much better, but definitely preferred over Friday.
 Tuesdays and Wednesdays are the slowest days at city hall.